 Alan Gravatt: It’s good; stressful, all over the place!
 I was given three main objectives this year; meet the budget, stabilise the team and to make it my own.
 What I have done is teased out more detail.
 I meet with Stuart once a week, and we’re making sure we talk to investors to find out what they like about us and having the opportunity to see what the team and services might be in future.
 Some of it is long term thinking but most of it is getting through 2019 and gaining some ideas on what’s going to happen going forward.

-More recently I’ve been working with Donna on the budget for next year and beyond.
+More recently I’ve been working with (Finance Director) Donna McCormack on the budget for next year and beyond.
 It’s been interesting to spend time with her and she has some great ideas, not only in finance, also business development.
 Setting challenging targets is good but they must be tempered with realism.

 You inherited a large team.
 How do you make it work?